Arthur Greiser: Joining the Nazi Party

-He was the Deputy President of the Free City of Danzig from 1933 to 1934 in the Rauschning Senate, and was made Senate President (Senatspräsident) in 1935–1939.
+Greiser was the Deputy President of the Free City of Danzig from 1933 to 1934 in the Rauschning Senate, and was made Senate President (Senatspräsident) in 1935–1939.
 As Senate President of Danzig, he was a rival to his nominal superior Albert Forster, Gauleiter of the city since 1930.
 Greiser was part of the SS empire whilst Forster was closely aligned with the Nazi Party Mandarins Rudolf Hess and later Martin Bormann.
 On 23 August 1939 Forster replaced Greiser as Danzig's head of state.
 At that time, the media saw Forster as a radical and Greiser as a moderate.

 Greiser was accused by Poland as being directly responsible for escalating tensions between the Free City and the Republic of Poland in 1939.
 When the Polish Foreign Affairs Minister Józef Beck announced economic reprisals following the harassment of Polish frontier guards and customs officers, Greiser on 29 July 1939 declared that the Danzig police no longer recognised their authority or power, and demanded their immediate withdrawal.
 The notice was so rudely worded that the Polish diplomatic representative to Danzig, Marian Chodacki, refused to forward it to Beck and instead sent a court summary.